lambdaprime/imgdups/README.md

 ## finddups

-`-signatureLength=NUMBER` - length of the image signature to use.
-This property is optional.
+`-signatureLength=NUMBER` - length of the image signature to use (see details below).
+This property is optional (default is 64).

 `-threshold=NUMBER` - treshold below which to consider two images as duplicates.
 Threshold is a distance between matched descriptors.
 Distance means here metric distance (e.g. Hamming distance), not the distance between coordinates.
 This property is optional (default is 150).

-`-size=NUMBER` - control resize in comparison algorithm.
-This property is optional.
+`-size=NUMBER` - control resize in comparison algorithm (see details below).
+This property is optional (default is 300).

 ## scale_images